slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9870-4/packetizer_raw_output.md

 Amend the specification to clarify that udpSafeOptions remains an unsigned256 field with a reduced field length achieved by dropping leading zero octets, and explicitly extend or reference the appropriate update that permits this behavior.

+**Severity:** Medium
+  *Basis:* This ambiguity can lead to divergent exporter implementations and confusion over the allowed encoded lengths on the wire.

+**Confidence:** High

 ---

 ## Report 5: 9870-4-5